 - Who – Swine Health Ontario, Ontario Pork, Ontario Pork Industry Council, and Associated Industry Partners

-- What – An emergency management system to increase industry capacity to manage swine health and industry incidents
+- What – An emergency management system to increase industry capacity to manage significant swine health and industry incidents

 - Where – Based out of Guelph, the OSICC coordinates efforts across Ontario

 - When – Conceptualization of OSICC began mid 2018 and is ongoing in development, implementation and continuous improvement

-- Why – To ensure a coordinated and effective industry response to swine specific diseases and industry incidents
+- Why – To ensure a coordinated and effective industry response to significant swine specific diseases and industry incidents

 However, there are unique challenges in the Ontario swine industry as a non-supply managed industry; voluntary industry participation and coordination between stakeholders is required.
 Some of these challenges were highlighted in the industry response to the PEDv outbreak in 2014.
 Those learnings resulted in the development of Swine Health Ontario (SHO).

 SHO is a leadership team comprised of representatives from Ontario Pork, the Ontario Pork Industry Council (OPIC), along with ex-officio representation from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
 SHO was formed to facilitate a collaborative approach to improving and better coordinating the pork industry’s efforts to prevent, prepare for and respond to serious swine health threats in Ontario.
 SHO subsequently identified the development of an Ontario Swine Incident Command Centre (OSICC) structure for industry disease response, following the principles of Incident Management Systems (IMS), as a key strategic goal.